-Alfuzosin medication helps in relaxing the muscles in the neck of prostate and bladder, thereby making urination easier.
-Alfuzosin is prescribed primarily for men with benign prostatic hyperplasia (enlarge prostate) which makes it harder for them to urinate.
+Alfuzosin is the main active salt composition present in Alfuzin.
+It belongs to a family of drugs called alpha-adrenergic blockers.
+This helps relax the muscles in the neck of the prostate and bladder, making urination easier.
+Alfuzosin is prescribed primarily for men with benign prostatic hyperplasia (enlarged prostate), which makes it harder for them to urinate.
 This medication thus improves urination in men.

 Alfuzosin may also be prescribed for conditions not listed above.

-Alfuzosin (Uroxatral, Alfusin) is not recommended for people who are allergic to it, if you have severe liver disease, or if you are already taking similar medications like doxazosin, prazosin, terazosin, silodosin, or tamsulosin.
-You should also not take Alfuzosin if you are already taking medications like ketoconazole, itraconazole, or an anti retroviral like ritonavir.
-You may experience fainting or giddiness in the initial days of starting Alfuzosin, or when you take it after a long time.
-This may impact some of your activities like driving which require much attention and focus so be careful.
-Don’t stand upright for a long period, exert yourself more during an exercise, or go outside in hot weather.
-Don’t get up suddenly from a sitting or lying position otherwise you may feel giddy.
+Alfuzosin is not recommended for people allergic to it if they have severe liver disease or are already taking similar medications like doxazosin or prazosin, terazosin, silodosin, or tamsulosin.
+You should also not take Alfuzosin if you already take medications like ketoconazole, itraconazole, or an antiretroviral like ritonavir.
+You may experience fainting or giddiness in the initial days of starting Alfuzosin or when you take it after a long time.

 Certain drugs may interact with Alfuzosin.
 Let your doctor know about all medications which you use currently.

-Having some pre existing conditions may require you to undergo special tests and dose adjustment before taking Alfuzosin.
-Let your doctor know if you have any of these conditions: prostate cancer, kidney disease, a personal or family history of Long QT syndrome, angina (chest pain), coronary artery disease, history of low blood pressure, or if you are taking certain anti HIV or anti AIDS medications.
+Some pre-existing conditions may require special tests and dose adjustments before taking Alfuzosin.
+Let your doctor know if you have any of these conditions: prostate cancer, kidney disease, a personal or family history of Long QT syndrome, angina (chest pain), coronary artery disease, history of low blood pressure, or if you are taking certain anti-HIV or anti-AIDS medications.

-Alfuzosin is usually taken once per day, just after a meal.
+Alfuzosin is usually taken once daily, just after a meal.
 Ensure that you take this medication at the same time every day.
 Avoid crushing, chewing, or opening an Alfuzosin capsule and swallow it whole.
-Alfuzosin lowers blood pressure and may lead to dizziness or fainting, especially in the initial period after starting it, or when you restart the medication after a long time.
-Notify your doctor if you experience severe dizziness, or feel like you may faint.
+Alfuzosin lowers blood pressure and may lead to dizziness or fainting, heavy sweating, and heart disease, especially in the initial period after starting it or when you restart the medication after a long time.
+Notify your doctor if you experience severe dizziness or feel like you may faint.